cryham/fan-ctrl/README.md

 * [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) for drawing, combined with above.
 * [Kiibohd](https://github.com/kiibohd/controller) only keyboard matrix scan code.

 Since I am using a buffer (40kB for 160x128), all drawing code fills it.
 On each frame, buffer gets sent to display, thus no flickering.
-All unnecessary code for drawing from libraries was removed.
+All unnecessary code for drawing from libraries was removed, already in K.C. repo.

 Displaying GUI and scanning keyboard (at 1kHz) gives about 70 drawn frames per second.
 Demos are slower 10-30.